Global Initiatives for Used Product Recycling

 In response to a growing trend in stricter environmental laws in Latin American countries, discussions on the establishment of recycling laws and actual enforcement are being conducted.

-The target for 2023 was reached by collecting and treating 46,8 tons which represents 100% of tonnage goal in accordance with sectorial agreement.
-For 2024, the target is double the previous year, representing 12% of the tons put in the market.
-As of March 2024, 20,02k tons have been collected and treated, which represents 22,12% of achievement so far.
+The target for 2023 was reached by collecting and treating 46.8 tons which represents 100% of tonnage goal in accordance with sectorial agreement.
+In 2024, the target was 90.5 tons, and it was fully accomplished by the ABREE association.
+For 2025, the target is 17% of the tons placed on the market.
+As of April 2025, 20.02k tons have been collected and treated, which represents 27% of achievement so far.